deepcausality-rs/sites/web/content/en/getting-started.md

 }
 ```

-The causal function was adopted because it gives the most freedom to express a singular cause and therefore allows a
+The causal function was adopted because it gives the most freedom to express a singular cause and allows a
 straightforward implementation.
-Note, the wrapping function get_test_causaloid needs a lifetime because the Causaloid
+Note the wrapping function get_test_causaloid needs a lifetime because the Causaloid
 requires a lifetime to handle references.
-Please bel mindful to propagate all lifetimes accordingly.
-Also, the ID is
+Please be mindful to propagate all lifetimes accordingly.
-given as an argument because the function is called multiple times to create multiple causaloids in the causal graph
-shown below.

 ### Build a multi cause graph

-Similar to the causaloid, the CausalGraph also has a BaseCausalGraph already pre-configured with default generic
+Like the causaloid, the CausalGraph has a BaseCausalGraph already pre-configured with default generic
 parameters.
-The API is straightforward in what you would typically expect from workiing with a graph datta structure.
+The API is straightforward in what you would typically expect from working with a graph data structure.
-You add some nodes, in this case instances of the causaloid previously defined, and you add edges between those nodes
-according to your requirements.
+You add some nodes, in this case, instances of the causaloid previously defined, and you add edges between those nodes according to your requirements.

 ```rust
 use deep_causality::prelude::*;